pChitral/TextExtend-AI/README.md

-# TextExtend AI: Amplify Your Word Documents from PDFs with GPT-3"
+# TextExtend AI: Amplify Your Word Documents from PDFs to Word with OpenAI

 This script transforms a PDF document into an elegant Word document using OpenAI's GPT-3 language model.
 It integrates OpenAI API to generate natural language content.